 When samples collected during RACE Groundfish and Shellfish Assessment Programs sponsored cruises are used to generate publications, the authors should include an acknowledgment similar to the following:

 "The authors thank the RACE Groundfish and Shellfish Assessment Programs of the NOAA Fisheries Alaska Fisheries Science Center and the crew of the [name of the fishing vessel] for their assistance in securing biological samples utilized during this study."

-In cases where scientific staff cooperation is significant, study authors should consider including as co-authors one or more scientists of the RACE Groundfish and Shellfish Assessment Programs staff as co-authors in products resulting from their studies.
+In cases where scientific staff cooperation is significant, study authors should strongly consider including as co-authors one or more scientists of the RACE Groundfish and Shellfish Assessment Program in products resulting from their studies.